Guillermo Coria: Playing style

 Coria was a very well-rounded player who had an excellent technique.
 He was known as a very solid baseliner and an excellent clay-courter.
 He had excellent speed, making him one of the best defenders on the tour, and he was able to hit good shots on the run.
 He had penetrating and balanced groundstroke capabilities and frequently utilised drop shots.
 His comparatively weak serve was especially noted during the late stages of his career, where Coria would make numerous double faults due to service yips, often resorting to hitting a severely underpowered second serve to avoid this.
 Whilst his small size and relative lack of power meant he did not have any big, stand-out weapons, Coria had excellent consistency and court craft which enabled him to become a top player, especially on clay courts.

-Coria also has one of the strongest, if not the best return game in the history of men's tennis, currently ranked No. 1 for three of the four all-time leaderboards regarding returns on all surfaces: for breakpoint conversion percentage at 45.71%, ahead of Rafael Nadal (45.15%), and Sergi Bruguera (44.95%); for first-serve return points won percentage at 36.05%, ahead of Nadal (34.05%), and David Ferrer (33.65%); for return games won percentage at 35.26%, ahead of Nadal (33.35%) and Novak Djokovic (32.23%).
-His incredibly strong return game was sometimes enough to allow him to win matches despite his service yips.
-The only leaderboard about return that Coria did not rank No. 1 at is the second serve return points won, where he is currently ranked 13th.
+Coria ranks highly in several all-time return leaderboards in men's tennis, including breakpoint conversion percentage at 45.71%, ahead of Rafael Nadal (45.15%) and Sergi Bruguera (44.95%).
+He also ranks first in first-serve return points won at 36.05%, ahead of Nadal (34.05%) and David Ferrer (33.65%), and in return games won at 35.26%, ahead of Nadal (33.35%) and Novak Djokovic (32.23%).
+In second-serve return points won, he is ranked 13th.